ucekdsc/Bookmark/README.md

 # Bookmark Chrome Extension

-The project is distributed under the Apache 2.0 License and the project is developed and maintained by [Ashwin Raj](https://github.com/ashwinraj-in).
+Bookmark is a  chrome extension for navigating between various social handles with ease The project is distributed under the Apache 2.0 License and the project is developed and maintained by [Ashwin Raj](https://github.com/ashwinraj-in).

 # Installation and Development